saeaadl/saeaadl.github.io/aadl.md

 * allowing early and life-cycle tracking of modeling and analysis
 * analyzing the system structure and runtime behavior, complementing functional simulation
 * providing a great complement to reference architectures and component-based or product-line development

-# Actual users and AADL-related projects

-As an international industry standard, AADL enjoys growing acceptance in avionics, aerospace, medical, nuclear, automotive, and robotics communities.
-You can find out more presentation materials and more details under the wiki section dedicated to the standardization committee works, and all :ref:`publication materials <learning>` related to AADL.

-The standardization committee has an active participation from industrial and academic partners, including Adventium Labs, Aerospace, Airbus industries, Boeing, Carnegie Mellon Software Engineering Institute, Chinese Academy of Science, Dassault Aviation, Edgewater, Ellidiss, European Space Agency, Honeywell, INRIA, ISPRAS, ISAE, IRIT, Kansas State University, NASA, Rockwell-Collins, Rolls-Royce, Russian Academy of Science, TELECOM ParisTech, Toyota, U.S Army, University of Pennsylvania.